KalliJuancff/java-example_mapping-requirement_gia/README.md

 #### "Each customer must be registered with work phone number and address or mobile phone number"

 ## But... what does the above mean?
-### This is a clear example of an unclear requirement that business team needs to clarify.
+### This is a almost academic example of an unclear requirement that business team needs to clarify.
 #### But since we don't have any in our pocket, let's imagine.
 #### And there are two possible interpretations:
 ####       1/ (work phone number and address) or mobile phone number?